Mytkn/Freshfox/README.md

 # Ice.js
-A configuration file made for firefox with the intention of making browser be "clean".
+A configuration file made for firefox with the intention of enabling the features.